-Information for each human-caused mortality, serious injury, and non-serious injury reported for NMFSmanaged Alaska marine mammals between 2014 and 2018 is listed, by marine mammal stock, in Young et al. (2020); however, only the mortality and serious injury data are included in the Stock Assessment Reports.
-The minimum estimated mean annual level of human-caused mortality and serious injury for the Eastern Pacific stock between 2014 and 2018 is 387 northern fur seals: 3.4 in U.S. commercial fisheries, 2 in unknown (commercial, recreational, or subsistence) fisheries, 7.8 in marine debris, 0.6 due to other causes (car strike, dog attack, oil/tar), and 373 in the Alaska Native subsistence harvest.
+Information for each human-caused mortality, serious injury, and non-serious injury reported for NMFSmanaged Alaska marine mammals between 2015 and 2019 is listed, by marine mammal stock, in Freed et al. (2021); however, only the mortality and serious injury data are included in the Stock Assessment Reports.
+The minimum estimated mean annual level of human-caused mortality and serious injury for the Eastern Pacific stock between 2015 and 2019 is 373 northern fur seals: 3.5 in U.S. commercial fisheries (2.7 from observer data and 0.8 from stranding data), 2.4 in unknown (commercial, recreational, or subsistence) fisheries, 7 in marine debris, 0.4 due to other causes (car strike, dog attack), and 360 in the Alaska Native subsistence harvest.
 These mortality and serious injury data do not reflect the total potential threat of entanglement, since additional northern fur seals initially considered seriously injured due to entanglement in fishing gear or marine debris were disentangled and released with non-serious injury to both the Eastern Pacific and California stocks of northern fur seals, when events occur in the area and time of year where the two stocks overlap (off the U.S. west coast in December through May), may result in overestimating stock specific mortality and serious injury.
 Additional potential threats most likely to result in direct human-caused mortality or serious injury of this stock include the increased potential for oil spills due to an increase in vessel traffic in Alaska waters (with changes in sea-ice coverage).